davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/parents-and-children/index.md

 ### Sample Output

-**The default for calls under /parents is to return the immediate parents of the concept provided.**
+*Calls under /parents or /children will return a classType of 'AtomClusterAtomClusterRelation'*

 ~~~~json
 {